cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

 float4 position	: POSITION0,
 ```

+>[!warning]
->[!warning] You cannot change the `SpriteBatch` vertex shader
+> You cannot change the `SpriteBatch` vertex shader.
+>
->The `SpriteBatch` class does not offer any way to change the vertex semantics that are passed to the shader function.
+> The `SpriteBatch` class does not offer any way to change the vertex semantics that are passed to the shader function.

 ### Output Semantics